Reviewable/Reviewable/docs/reviews.md

 In general, Reviewable keeps data synchronized between the review and its pull request for all compatible features, such as assignees, comments, and approvals.
 However, some features are unique to Reviewable (such as file review marks or discussion dispositions).
 Other Reviewable features cannot be mapped effectively due to GitHub API limitations, such as line comments that often become top level comments.
 Consequently, we don’t recommend mixing use of Reviewable and GitHub reviews on the same pull request as the experience will prove frustrating on both sides.

+{:.tip}
-?> Reviewable can't operate directly on raw commits, since it doesn't actually clone your repo.
+Reviewable can't operate directly on raw commits, since it doesn't actually clone your repo.
 It depends heavily on GitHub APIs that are only available for pull requests.

 This chapter provides an overview of the review page, but the core features of reviewing files and managing review discussions are addressed separately in subsequent chapters.